I. COACHING AND FEEDBACK – 20%

 Participants will also have professional headshots taken as part of the program.

 is designed to promote team work and unleash participants skills to solve a business challenge in a selected Irish-American non-profit service organizations.
 Through a series of site visits, participants gain a broad understanding of corporate social responsibility and the important of giving back.

 Action learning is a powerful organizational tool where a diversified group of members solves a complex problem.
 While seeking innovation solutions, the group simultaneously develops their leadership and team skills.
 Working in a team environment, participants will be assigned a business challenge which they will be tasked with addressing and solving over a three-four month period.

 Program participants will be assigned to a team of six team members.
 LEAP™ Pods will be overseen by an experienced IIBN member as well as a project sponsor.

-Projects have been solicited from NY-based Irish non-profit agencies and meet the following criteria:
+Projects have been solicited from locally based Irish American or New York City non-profit agencies and meet the following criteria:

 Drive economic value

-Potential participants can apply online and will be screened by a subcommittee of the IIBN.
-The selection process for the 2019 is currently closed.
-The application process for the January 2020 cohort is expected to open in December 2019.
-All applications must be committed to LEAP in the Community and contribute in meaningful ways to the project goals.
+Interested participants can apply online and will be screened by a selection committee of LEAP and the Irish International Business Network (IIBN).
+The selection process is competitive, so not all prospective applicants will be invited to join the program.
+The application process for the January 2020 cohort is expected to open in November 2019-.
+All applicants should be currently employed or run their own business entity.
+Applicants must demonstrate a commitment to LEAP in the Community and contribute in meaningful ways to the project goals.